NickEastNL/LEGO-Parts-Library/README.md

 ## Usage
 Everyone may freely download and modify this library according to the GNU license.
 When using this library together with the 3ds Max LDraw Parser & Importer and the Parts Library Tool (released later), the following files are necessary:
-* categories.xml: Used by the Library Tool to create and sort (sub)categories and by the Importer to validate the library.
+* [Sub-library]/categories.xml: Used by the Library Tool to create and sort (sub)categories and by the Importer to validate the library.
 * parts.xml/.csv: A downloaded version of the parts catalog from Rebrickable or Bricklink to get the names.
 * Resources: This folder contains all material libraries used by the Importer to assign the correct colors.
 Also contains Photoshop swatches.

 DO NOT edit or move these files/folders when using either tool.
 It will cause errors.
+Also do not change the folder names beginning with "L_" as these are the sub-libraries.
+Especially the "L_Default" folder should not be changed.

 ## Disclaimer
 This project is for non-commercial use only.
 The LEGO Group supports "Fair Play".
 DO NOT abuse this by misusing this library, or any reference to the LEGO brand, for commercial gain.